 Next you’ll ask for an appointment with your new primary care physician.
 If you cannot meet with them in person due to COVID-19, talk with them via a phone call or video chat.

 Pay attention to how you feel over time.
 How well did the PCP listen to you?
 Did they answer your questions, or did they dismiss your concerns?
 Did you feel rushed during your discussion?
 You should feel like you can talk openly with your PCP.
 It’s sometimes embarrassing to discuss certain medical conditions and concerns.
 But avoiding that can lead to problems down the road.

 The search for a primary care physician doesn’t have to be time-consuming.
-We are here to help with our easy, online tools.
-Visit our website to learn about the primary care services we offer at Bon Secours.
+We are here to help.
+Our simple to use online tools make it easy to start your search for a primary care provider.